rdcoletta/genomic_prediction_svs/README.md

 TODO: add brief explanation...

+> NOTE: I'm using newer version of `simplePHENOTYPES` (v1.4.0-9001) due to bug fix on simulating traits with dominance effects.
+Previous version for inbred simulations was v1.3.0.

 ```bash
 mkdir -p analysis/trait_sim_hybrids
 ```

 ### Hybrid genotypes

-Use information available on "NIFA2020_CombinedData.xlsx" (sent by Sharon and transferred to MSI via Filezilla) to get pedigree of hybrids planted in 2020 USDA trials, and then create hybrid genotypes based on genotypes of parental (RIL) data.
+Use information available on `NIFA2020_CombinedData.xlsx` (sent by Sharon and transferred to MSI via Filezilla) to get pedigree of hybrids planted in 2020 USDA trials, and then create hybrid genotypes based on genotypes of parental (RIL) data.

 ```bash
 # create hybrid genotypes chr by chr